syrilster/JavaScript-and-related-tech/JS with ES6/README.md

 ## Understanding let and const
 * const and let are new keywords in ES6 used to create constants and variables.
-* const is used when you need to hold constant values and this cannot be re-assigned.
+* const is used when you need to store constant values and this cannot be re-assigned.
 * let is similar to var with only few differences.
 Ex:
     ```
     function ES6Example() {